The American Prospect

 The American Prospect is a daily online and bimonthly print American political and public policy magazine dedicated to American modern liberalism and progressivism.
-Based in Washington, D.C., The American Prospect says it "is devoted to promoting informed discussion on public policy from a progressive perspective."
+Based in Washington, D.C., The American Prospect says it "is devoted to promoting informed discussion on public policy from a progressive perspective".
 Its motto is "Ideas, Politics, and Power".

 History

-The magazine, initially called The Liberal Prospect, was founded in 1990 by Robert Kuttner, Robert Reich, and Paul Starr as a response to the perceived ascendancy of conservatism in the 1980s.
+Initially called The Liberal Prospect, the magazine was founded in 1990 by Robert Kuttner, Robert Reich, and Paul Starr as a response to the perceived ascendancy of conservatism in the 1980s.
 Kuttner and Starr serve as co-editors.
 As of December 2024, David Dayen serves as executive editor and Mitch Grummon serves as publisher.
 Ganesh Sitaraman chairs the board of directors.

-Other editors include Managing Editor Ryan Cooper, co-founder and co-editor Robert Kuttner, Editor-at-Large Harold Meyerson, co-founder and co-editor Paul Starr, Deputy Editor Gabrielle Gurley, associate editor Susanna Beiser, and investigations editor Maureen Tkacik.
+Other editors include managing editor Ryan Cooper, co-founder and co-editor Robert Kuttner, editor-at-large, co-founder, and co-editor Paul Starr, deputy editor Gabrielle Gurley, associate editor Susanna Beiser, and investigations editor Maureen Tkacik.
+Michael Tomasky was executive editor and remains a contributing editor.

 Staff writers and contributors have included Gabriel Arana, Steve Erickson, Adele Stan, Paul Waldman, and EJ Dionne.
 Other notable contributors to The Prospects print and online magazine include author David Garrow and Harvard Law professor Randall Kennedy.
 Eric Alterman served as the main media criticism and history columnist from 2021 to 2023, when he was replaced by Rick Perlstein, who served through 2024.

 The Prospect has several programs to focus on the development of the next generation of progressive writers and journalists.
 Its internship program counts among its alumni Bernie Sanders advisor Matt Duss.
 Former Prospect intern Shera Avi-Yonah was awarded a Rhodes Scholarship in 2021.
 Its writing fellowship program enables young writers to develop their skills under an intensive mentoring program that is widely regarded as one of the foremost springboards to fulfilling careers in journalism and the academy.
 Alumni include Ezra Klein, Matt Yglesias, Jamelle Bouie, Adam Serwer, Chris Mooney, Joshua Micah Marshall, Dana Goldstein, Nicholas Confessore, Alexander Sammon, and Kate Sheppard.